 Crafter Studio can be clustered for high-availability.
-Two Crafter Studio instances are clustered as primary and secondary along with a Crafter Studio Arbiter to act as arbitrator.
+In the image below, two Crafter Studio instances are clustered as primary and secondary along with a Crafter Studio Arbiter to act as arbitrator.

 When setting up a Studio cluster, a specific node needs to be started first as a reference point, then the other nodes (Studio and/or Arbiter) can join and form the cluster.
 This is known as cluster bootstrapping.
 Bootstrapping is the first step to introduce a node as Primary Component, which others will see as a reference point to sync up with.